Updated by Brynhildur

 Commands in VDV allow the user to send a value from the VDV web interface directly to a variable defined in a logger.

 To utilize this functionality, the handling of the command must be defined in the data logger program.

-A very basic example can be to take a camera snapshot by sending a command from VDV.
+A basic example can be taking a camera snapshot by sending a command from VDV.

-In the data logger program a variable would be created, most often in the Public Table, to receive the command value from VDV.
+A variable would be created in the data logger program, most often in the Public Table, to receive the command value from VDV.
 The variable can be named "vdv_camera_snapshot".
 This variable would be initialized with a 0 (zero) value.

 Commands can be sent directly from the Command List by pressing the button.